Affiliate Disclosure

 6. Griot’s Garage Best of Show Wax — Enthusiast Finish

 A softer carnauba paste that finishes beautifully and lasts a little longer than most naturals.
-A favourite among detailing hobbyists.
+A favorite among detailing hobbyists.
 Pros: excellent gloss, decent-for-carnauba durability, buffs off easily.
 Cons: pricier than the mainstream options; still a natural wax, so weeks not months.

 How to Choose a Car Wax